 If you’re healthy and trying to stay that way, simply eating quality protein sources with most of your meals, along with nutritious plant foods, should bring your intake to an optimal range.

 If you do want to supplement your diet with an additional protein source, it’s important to do your research and make sure you are taking a protein supplement that is right for you.

-At Two Islands we use a natural pea protein sourced from golden peas.
-It is highly digestible and hypo-allergenic, making it a great fit for almost any diet.
+At Two Islands, we use a natural pea protein sourced from golden peas.
+It is hypo-allergenic, making it a great fit for almost any diet.
 As well as being a good source of protein, pea protein powder is also a good source of iron.
-It’s also rich in amino acids lysine, arginine and glutamine.
+It's also rich in amino acids lysine and arginine.

 Learn more about pea protein powder and discover more about our own Two Islands Pea Protein Powder.

 Can I get too much protein in my diet?

 On the flip side, it is possible to eat too much protein.
 Some people believe that excess protein is excreted in the urine.
 However, only part of the protein is excreted.
 Another part of the protein is converted to glucose for energy or stored as fat.

 So, if you have a high protein diet—and consume too many calories as a result—you run the risk of gaining weight from excess calories.
 If your calorie goal stays on track but you get more protein than you need, you are likely not getting enough carbohydrates or fat for your body to function properly.

 Whilst this can be an issue for a very small percentage of people, more typically, people don’t consume enough protein in their daily diet.
 An estimated 1 billion people worldwide suffer from inadequate protein intake.